How does sodium affect your health?

 - 1 serving fast food chicken tenders = 800 milligrams (mg) sodium

 - 1 slice cooked bacon = 400 milligrams (mg) sodium

 What are the benefits of cutting down on sodium?

 Eating less sodium can reduce your risk for high blood pressure, fluid retention, heart disease, stroke, kidney issues, osteoporosis and cancer.

 If people in the U.S. consume an average 1,500 mg/day sodium, it could result in a 25.6% decrease in high blood pressure and an estimated $26.2 billion in health care savings.
 Another estimate projects that achieving this goal would reduce cardiovascular disease deaths from 500,000 to nearly 1.2 million over the next 10 years.

 What are the FDA sodium targets?

-Food manufacturing companies and restaurants that adopt the targets will lower the amount of sodium in their foods to meet the new targets.
+The Food and Drug Administration (FDA) and AHA support the food industry’s volunteer sodium average intake target from 3,400 mg to 3,000 mg.
+Some food companies are already reducing sodium in many of their products.
+Other food manufacturers and restaurants will lower the amount of sodium in their foods to meet the new targets.
 That means healthier foods for you and millions of other consumers.
-It’ll be easier to make the healthy choice.

 The science behind sodium reduction is clear.
 Significant evidence links excess sodium intake with high blood pressure, which increases the risk of heart attack, stroke and heart failure.